 Lawyers who work as prosecutors, public defenders, or for other governmental agencies often do the same.
 As a lawyer gains more experience and demonstrates expertise in a specific area of law, their salary tends to rise commensurate with that expertise.

-The lowest 10 percent earned an average salary of about $57,000 per year.
+The lowest 10 percent, according to the US Bureau of Labor Statistics, earned an average salary of about $69,760 per year in 2023.
 Realistically, young lawyers just out of school and starting their career should expect earnings on the low end of the lawyer salary spectrum.
 It’s no different for lawyers than for other young professionals in their first job out of school.

 Another factor to consider when figuring out what you might expect as a lawyer salary is your geography and sector of law.
 It matters where you are practicing law and in what sector you are working.
 Lawyers who work on criminal cases will have a different salary than lawyers who practice real estate law, for example.